shawna-p/mysterious-messenger/docs/creating-characters.rst

     image vn_em = "Menu Screens/Day Select/vn_em.webp"

 The image should be 555x126 px to fit inside the story mode frame on the timeline.
 You will then be able to use the suffix ``_vn_em`` on a label to associate a story mode with Emma.
-See [[INSERT LINK HERE]] for more information on writing a Story Mode section.
+See :ref:`Writing a Story Mode` for more information on writing a Story Mode section.